LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 ---
 layout: post
-title: Things to Do After Installing Ubuntu
+title: Thinks to Do After Installing Ubuntu 17.10
 description: A quick note.
 It includes installing packages and configuring the system.
+Most of the stuff works for other Ubuntu versions as well.
 permalink: /things-to-do-after-installing-ubuntu/
 categories: [blog]
 tags: [linux, system, OS, ubuntu]